-Transactions in foreign currencies are translated into the respective functional currencies of Company entities at the exchange rates at the dates of the transactions.
+Transactions in foreign currencies are translated into the respective functional currencies of Group entities at the exchange rates at the dates of the transactions.
 At the end of each subsequent reporting period, monetary items denominated in foreign currencies are translated into the functional currencies using the exchange rate at that date.
 Non-monetary items denominated in foreign currencies that are measured at fair value are translated into the functional currencies using the exchange rate at the date that the fair value was determined.
-Non-monetary items denominated in foreign currencies that are measured based on historical cost are translated using the exchange rate at the date of the transaction.
+Non-monetary items denominated in foreign currencies that are measured at ranslated based on historical currencies using the exchange rate at the date that the fair value was determined.